Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Results

 \subsection{Clump physical properties as determined from the SED analysis}

 In Sect.~\ref{sec:sed}, we have introduced and discussed the method used to determine clump physical properties, the assumption on SFH and metallicity, and the resulting degeneracies.
-We use here the outputs produced with the reference model, namely assuming constant SFH over a time-frame of 10 Myr and metallicities $Z=0.008$, to discuss the general physical properties of the clump population detected in the region of SMACS0723.
+We use here the outputs produced with the reference model, namely assuming constant SFH over a time-frame of 10 Myr to discuss the general physical properties of the clump population detected in the region of SMACS0723.

 In Fig.~\ref{fig:histo_SED}, we show clump ages, masses and extinction, broken down in different redshift ranges centred and around the cosmic noon.
-The age range for the three subsamples are similar.
-We notice that median ages for clumps at redshift $z>5$ are younger (10 Myr) versus the median age in the redshift range $1.5<z<3$ (15 Myr) and for the bin at $z<1.5$ (20 Myr).
+The age range for the three sub--samples are similar.
+We notice that median ages for clumps at redshift $z>5$ are younger (10 Myr) versus the median age in the redshift range $1.5<z<3$ and for the bin at $z<1.5$ (30 Myr).
 These medians are all very close to the first broad peak in the age distribution of the clump sample that encompasses the 10-30 Myr.
-Another secondary but pronounced peak is noticeable at in the age range 50-100 Myr.
+Another secondary but pronounced peak is noticeable in the age range of 300-500 Myr.

+Mass distributions have similar ranges but different medians.
+Clumps at redshift below 1.5 have median masses close to $5\times10^6$ \msun, but they appear increasingly more massive at redshift $1.5<z<3$ (median close to $10^7$ \msun), reaching $5\times10^7$ \msun\, in the highest redshift bin.

-Mass distributions have similar ranges and medians in the clump populations of the two lowest redshift bins, while clumps in the highest redshift bin reach significantly highers masses, resulting in higher stellar masses on average (median mass is $1.5\times10^7$ \msun).
-We will discuss in the next section whether this mass difference is due to lack of resolution for clumps in the redshift bin $z>5$ or clumps are relatively more massive and therefore denser in this redshift range.
-Finally, the largest majority of the clumps have extinction values E($B-V$) smaller than 0.4 mag, with median values that become smaller for increasing redshift (0.15, 0.10, 0.05 mag , respectively in the three redshift bins), suggesting clumps at higher redshift have lower extinction.
+Finally, the majority of the clumps have extinction values E($B-V$) smaller than 0.4 mag, with median values that become smaller for increasing redshift (0.10, 0.05, 0.05 mag, respectively in the three redshift bins), suggesting clumps at higher redshift have lower extinction.